raymondturrisi/CSC212-Final-Project/project_v2/README.md

     node will go to the left of the tested node.

--   Insert node (372,260) by checking the dimension belonging to the current iterator, such as on i = 0, compare K = x, where this node will go to the right of the tested node (271,98).
+-   Insert node (372,260) by checking the dimension belonging to the current iterator, such as on i = 1, compare K = y, where this node will go to the right of the tested node (271,98).

 -   Insert (337,156) by checking the dimension belonging to the current